Department of Classical Studies

 The College Prize

 The College of Arts & Sciences, on the recommendation of the Department of Classical Studies, awards this prize to a senior who has demonstrated exceptional excellence and superior achievement both as a scholar in ancient Greek and Latin and as a member of the classics community in terms of service to the University, college, and/or the department.
-The award is presented every year on Friday of Commencement Weekend.
+The award is presented at the spring reception hosted by the Department of Classical Studies held each April, as well as at a ceremony hosted by CAS.

 The Ann Vasaly Prize

 The Department of Classical Studies awards this prize to a student who has particularly excelled in the study of ancient Greek and Latin.
-The award is presented at the department’s Commencement ceremony in May.
+The award is presented at the spring reception hosted by the Department of Classical Studies held each April.

 The Dean Elsbeth Melville Latin Prize

 The Department of Classical Studies, in conjunction with the Center for the Humanities, awards this prize, on the recommendation of the faculty of the Department of Classical Studies, to an undergraduate who has demonstrated superior achievement in the study of Latin and who anticipates a profession in the classics.
-The award is presented at the Humanities Foundation award ceremony held each April.
+The award is presented at the BU Center for the Humanities award ceremony held each April.

 The John Oddy Memorial Award